hack3rs.ca network-security

 2. Defensive Audit Workflow and Scope Control

-Build guardrails around authorization and communication.
-Stakeholders should know the purpose of the exercise, which systems or directories are in scope, how recovered credentials will be handled, and what remediation actions will follow.
+Communicate scope and purpose to stakeholders before running anything.
+They should know which systems or directories are in scope, how recovered credentials will be handled, and what remediation actions follow the audit results.

 3. Hash Modes, Inputs, and Operator Accuracy

-Treat Hashcat as an evidence workflow, not a speed contest.
-The important outcome is accurate risk validation and safe remediation planning, not maximum GPU utilization for its own sake.
+Hashcat password cracking is an evidence workflow, not a speed competition.
+The point is accurate risk validation and a defensible remediation plan — not maximizing GPU utilization for its own sake.

 4. Wordlists, Rules, and Realistic Password Testing